CCN-Support/CCN_Wiki/docs/source/links-and-forms.rst

        class C,D,E,G action;

 .. mermaid::
    :caption: Figure 2.
-With "YES" and "NO" as nodes to give them more space
+With darker colors and "YES" and "NO" as nodes to give them more space

    flowchart TD
        A[User visits website] --> B{Logged in?}